j143/emotional-intelligence/src/README.md

 This book is meant to be a practical guide for understanding, and internalizing emotional intelligence concepts.

-Here, new vocabulary, scenarios and templates for dealing with different real life situations.
+Here, new vocabulary, scenarios and templates for dealing with different real life situations are presented.